Technigo/project-todos/README.md

 ## Limitations

+All blue level requirements achived:
+- Your app should list all todo tasks - completed or uncompleted
+- You should be able to mark an uncompleted task as complete (and change it back to uncomplete)
+- You should be able to add and remove tasks
+- Your app should show a count of either all todos, or all uncomplete todos (or both)

-None aware of.
+No limitations that I am aware of.

 ## View it live

-View the project live here: https://thehappythoughts.netlify.app/
+View the project live here: https://happy-hoover-656091.netlify.app/